DukeDeWett/fashionhub-qa-challenge/README.md

 - **Staging URL**: `https://staging-env/fashionhub/` in the brief is a placeholder, non-resolvable domain — kept as config-only so the suite is ready to point at a real staging host by editing one line in `environments.json`.

+## Known issues found by the suite

+- **Broken homepage link to domain root**: `tests/link-status-codes.spec.ts` fails consistently across all 3 browsers because a link on the home page resolves to `https://pocketaces2.github.io/` (the bare GitHub Pages domain root) instead of `https://pocketaces2.github.io/fashionhub/`.
+Since this is a project site, the bare root returns a 404.
+This is a genuine defect on the live site, not an issue with the test — Test Case 2 is correctly flagging it as specified.